Bangkit-Capstone-C242-PS028/MD/README.md

 - **AI-Powered Chatbot**: Interact with a chatbot using Gemini API for quick answers and guidance. 🤖💬
 - **Gamification**: Earn points for completing activities and tasks. 🏅🎮
 - **Doctor Consultation**: Schedule and manage consultations with healthcare professionals. 📅👨‍⚕️
+- **Customize Your Profile**: Personalize your profile by add (first name, last name,profile picture, etc.). 🖼️👤✨

 - **Light and Dark Mode**: Choose your preferred theme. 🌞🌙

 ---